abidmehboob/greenslife/README.md

-# FlowerHub - Flower Distribution Ecommerce Platform
+# GreenLife - Flower Distribution Ecommerce Platform

-A MERN stack ecommerce application for flower distribution with two distinct user interfaces for wholesalers and florists.
+A complete MERN stack ecommerce application for flower distribution with hybrid database architecture and role-based interfaces for wholesalers and florists.

 ## 🌸 Features